-I was acting as counsel in a case under the SIAC Rules where both sides engaged experts in foreign law.
+I was acting as counsel in a case under the SIAC Rules in which both sides engaged experts in foreign law.
 I was cross-examining the other side’s expert, a distinguished law professor, and found that she was not answering my questions directly.
-So I asked her politely to please answer my questions ‘yes’ or ‘no’ first, and then to give whatever explanation she felt was necessary afterwards.
+So I asked her politely to please answer my questions ‘Yes’ or ‘No’ first, and then give whatever explanation she felt was necessary afterwards.
 She replied: ‘No, I cannot do that.
 I am a professor of law.
-I cannot just give a “yes” or “no” answer.
+I cannot just give a “Yes” or “No” answer.
 I must first explain the general law, and then I will answer your question.’
 So as not to waste further time in arguing this approach with her, I then asked her a question which, admittedly, was a little long and complex.
 She then proceeded to give a long explanation about the general principles of the relevant foreign law, but concluded her answer without a ‘yes’ or a ‘no’.
 I said: ‘Professor, I have accommodated you by letting you give a long explanation of the law, but you haven’t answered my question “yes” or “no”.’
-She then looked at me blankly and said: ‘And what was your question again?’– Michael Hwang SC, Michael Hwang Chambers
+She then looked at me blankly and said: ‘And what was your question again?’– Michael Hwang SC, Michael Hwang Chambers LLC

 This is one area where, contrary to the fundamentals of good cross-examination technique, you will need to ask open questions without knowing what answer will be given.
 The risks of asking open questions about an expert witness’s independence are well worth taking, since the potential downside is minimal and the potential upside is significant.